Explore the World of Golden Eagles

 The Survey also counts other raptors such as Bald Eagles, Red-Tailed Hawks, etc. to help track the winter populations in the region.

-The 19th Annual Golden Eagle Survey took place on Saturday, January 21, 2023 and the results are in!
+The 20th Annual Golden Eagle Survey is complete!
+Thank you to our over 200 volunteers who canvassed 92 survey routes.
+Next year’s survey is scheduled for Saturday, January 18.
 New volunteers are always welcome and encouraged to email us with their interest.
-While it is too late to volunteer for this year’s survey, you can express your interest for 2024 by email using the button below.
+You can express your interest for helping this year by email using the button below.

 Golden Eagle Resources